samincgs/samincgs/README.md

     Hi!
 My name is Samin, and I'm a computer science student passionate about python and data analysis.
 I have a personal hobby of making 2D/indie games, and I love learning new languages, tech stacks, and frameworks to become a better programmer!
 This repository is where I track all my side projects and ideas.
 My main goal is self-improvement, and I enjoy comparing my progress from when I first started to where I am now.
 Thank you for checking out my profile ❤️
 </p>
 - 🐼 Obsessed with pygame <br/>
-- 🌱 I’m currently learning tkinter, pillow, flask and sqlalchemy
+- 🌱 I’m currently learning godot
 <br/>
 <br/>